benlaplanche/snykcon-2020/readme.md

 You can validate this through the newly triggered GitHub actions as well.

-### Part 2 - Terraform development & security
+### Part 2 - Provision using Terraform

-We've now got a secure running kubernetes deployment, but we need an S3 bucket for the next iteration of this application as well.
-Lets use terraform to provision an S3 bucket for us.

-here is one i prepared earlier
-< show main.tf >

-We'd like to get security feedback on this file in our CI/CD the same as for our Kubernetes file so lets update our GitHub Actions
+Deploy an S3 bucket to store our conference pictures in using terraform.

+Show `main.tf`

+Navigate to (Snyk and import our project)[https://app.snyk.io] from GitHub.
+Show the identified issues in the UI.

+### Part 3 - Collaborate with Security

+Show changing the severity of an issue in the (Infrastructure as Code settings)[https://app.snyk.io/org/snykcon-2020/manage/cloud-config]

+Add Terraform scanning to our GitHub actions.

 ```
 $ cd .github/workflows
 $ ls
-$ patch snyk.yaml snyk.patchfile
+$ patch snyk.yaml snyk.patch
 ```

-< show snyk.yaml >
-You can see we've just added the same check but now for our Terrarm files as well.
+Show `.github/workflows/snyk.yaml`

+Two key differences
+`continue-on-error` is set to `false` which will cause this pipeline step to fail if an issue is identified by Snyk `--severity-threshold=high` is passed as an additional argument.
+This filters the results to only show High severity or higher issues.

 Lets push our code